-- The Office of the VPARI receives regular requests for information and/or advice/assistance, often of a highly confidential and time-sensitive nature.
+- SMT member offices receive regular requests for information and/or advice/assistance, often of a highly confidential and time-sensitive nature.
 Decision-making regarding these requests is guided by varied and less defined instructions and practices, requiring broader interpretation.
-Through in-depth information-gathering and a high level of analysis, the incumbent identifies if timelines are reasonable and determines whether the information or advice can be given, to whom, and in what format.
-May also need to determine if the request should be redirected to other college departments / individuals and the consequences or impacts of doing so. - The incumbent supports the planning and coordination of projects for the division, including: defining the scope of the project in collaboration with senior management, and then identifying project stakeholders, time, and resource needs.
+Through indepth information-gathering and a high level of analysis, the incumbent identifies if timelines are reasonable and determines whether the information or advice can be given, to whom, and in what format.
+May also need to determine if the request should e redirected to other college departments / individuals and the consequences or impacts of doing so. - The incumbent resolves conflict and makes decisions with respect to challenging employees or students. - The incumbent plans and coordinates projects for the division, including: defining the scope of the project in collaboration with senior management, and then identifying project stakeholders, time, and resource needs.
 The incumbent decides on the frequency of meetings with stakeholders, the best tools to use to effectively manage the project, as well as the type and frequency of reporting.
-The incumbent also conducts research and analyzes information to support decision-making related to projects. - The incumbent manages the calendar and schedule of the VPARI which can be complex due to the demands regularly made on their time and requests for meetings within an already full schedule.
-The incumbent must prioritize work, taking into account project timelines, other deadlines, and the VPARI's schedule.
-The incumbent must determine which appointments are higher priority, consider options to schedule/reschedule, watch for conflicts in the schedule, while working with other staff calendars to find a time that is mutually acceptable. - Incumbent also uses judgment to make decisions specific to their work area.
-Examples include: - The Operations Officer for the VPARI determines, in collaboration with the Research Ethics Board Chair, whether a research application requires Research Ethics Board approval, using their knowledge of the College's policy (9-905 Policy for Ethical Conduct for Research Involving Humans), the Government of Canada's 210-page Tri-Council Policy Statement for Ethical Conduct for Research Involving Humans", and the College's past practices and established standards.
+The incumbent also conducts research and analyzes information to support decision-making related to projects. - The incumbent manages the calendar and schedule of the SMT member which can be complex due to the demands regularly made on their time and requests for meetings within an already full schedule.
+The incumbent must prioritize work, taking into account project timelines, other deadlines, and the SMT member's schedule.
+The incumbent must determine which appointments are higher priority, consider options to schedule/reschedule, watch for conflicts in the schedule, while working with other staff calendars to find a time that is mutually acceptable. - Incumbents also use judgment to make decisions specific to their work area.
+Examples include: - The Operations Officer for OARI determines whether a research application requires Research Ethics Board approval, using their knowledge of the College's policy (2-216 Policy for Ethical Conduct for Research Involving Humans), the Government of Canada's 210-page Tri-Council Policy Statement for Ethical Conduct for Research Involving Humans", and the College's past practices and established standards. - The Operations Officer for ITS receives an unexpected quote for expiring support on crucial hardware for the College (e.g. Webex long distance, Smartnet, etc.) and must investigate the validity of the quote, using deep familiarity with contracts, previous experience, and appropriately drawing on others' expertise to work with the vendor to propose a mutually acceptable solution.